New Faculty Hires for Fall 2019

 Previously, he was a research associate at the University of Toronto.
 He received his PhD degree in Computer Science from the University of Manitoba in 2013 where he extended queuing theory and stochastic processes to accurately model the performance and availability of cloud computing systems.

-His research on cloud, performance modeling, big data management, and intelligent systems has attracted a lot of attention from government, media and research community through increased funding, frequent citations, partnership with various industries, a number of best paper awards and spotlight recognitions from top-tier journals and conferences.
+His research on cloud, performance modelling, big data management, and intelligent systems has attracted a lot of attention from the government, media and research community through increased funding, frequent citations, partnership with various industries, a number of best paper awards and spotlight recognitions from top-tier journals and conferences.

 Pirathayini Srikantha, Assistant Professor in the Department of Electrical Engineering & Computer Science

 Dr. Srikantha received her B.A.Sc. degree in Systems Design Engineering in 2009 and her M.A.Sc. degree in Electrical and Computer Engineering in 2013 both from the University of Waterloo.
 She obtained her Ph.D. degree from The Edward S. Rogers Sr. Department of Electrical and Computer Engineering at the University of Toronto in 2017.
 She is a certified Professional Engineer (P.Eng.) in Ontario.

 Her main research interests are in the areas of game theory, large-scale optimization and distributed control for enabling adaptive, sustainable and resilient power grid operations.

 She is currently an Assistant Professor in the Department of Electrical and Computer Engineering at Western University.
 She will be joining York University in the Fall of 2019 and is excited to join the vibrant academic environment and actively participate in fostering today’s “Renaissance Engineers”.